Estate / Our Vineyards

 Extraordinary care is taken to assure that a wine’s aroma, flavor, and texture express a sense of place.
-This care is manifest in our winery's viticultural practices, often described as horticultural—working carefully on a vine-by-vine basis—rather than the more typical agricultural approach where farming decisions are made on a field basis.
-Throughout the Napa Valley growing season and all the way through harvest, vines are cared for individually, and picking often requires several passes on different days to through the same vineyard block so that each section of the vine is picked at its optimum maturity level.
+This care is manifest in our winery's viticultural practices.
+Throughout the Napa Valley growing season and all the way through harvest, our vines are cared for individually, and picking often requires several passes on different days through the same vineyard block so that each section of the vine is picked at its optimum maturity level.